The Freedom Trap: Plot

 Stannard escapes from the Scarperers' confinement, a house in the west of Ireland, and attempts to contact Mackintosh.
 He speaks instead to Mrs Smith, who informs him that Mackintosh has been injured in a hit-and-run accident.
-She flies to Ireland and she and Stannard piece together the theory that behind the Scarperers is Sir Charles Wheelan, an Albanian-born but naturalised UK citizen who is highly placed in the UK government.
+She flies to Ireland and she and Stannard piece together the theory that behind the Scarperers is Sir Charles Wheeler, an Albanian-born but naturalised UK citizen who is highly placed in the UK government.
 Wheelan plans to deliver Slade to the Chinese communist government, taking him to Albania in his private yacht.

 Stannard and Mrs Smith follow Wheeler's trail to Malta.
 During their journey she reveals that she is Mackintosh's daughter, Alison, and that she is a highly trained espionage agent.
 Stannard also realises that Mackintosh deliberately revealed details of the operation to Wheeler to force his hand, resulting in the attempt to kill him.
 He and Alison begin to get romantically involved.

 After an unsuccessful attempt to abduct Slade from Wheeler's yacht, Stannard and Alison decide instead to destroy the yacht, ramming it with a speedboat full of fireworks, igniting the yacht's fuel tanks.
 The plan succeeds, killing Slade and Wheeler, although Stannard is severely wounded.

 After the event, Stannard is visited in hospital by a senior civil servant who tells him that Mackintosh has died, leaving behind full details of the operation.
 Alison also visits him and rejects Stannard's proposal of marriage but agrees to take a vacation with him, leaving Stannard hopeful for the future.